Kimchi21/Data-Analysis_Portfolio/Google Takeout/README.md

 ## Recommendations<a name="recommendations"></a>

-I gussed some things I could recommend myself is to ontinue and maintain the walking routine I initiated in September, as it notably increased my physical activity metrics and positively impacted your health indicators.
-As for my Youtube usage I think optimizing screen time to monitor and manage screen time on YouTube so that I could maintain a healthy balance between entertainment, relaxation, and other activities and make sure that YouTube usage doesn't interfere significantly with my other daily routines or activities.
-Also I should consider setting personal limits on daily or weekly YouTube usage to strike a balance between entertainment and other aspects of life.
+I guess some things I could recommend to myself are to continue and maintain the walking routine I initiated in September, as it notably increased my physical activity metrics and positively impacted my health indicators.
+As for my Youtube usage, I think optimizing screen time is necessary to monitor and manage screen time on YouTube so that I can maintain a healthy balance between entertainment, relaxation, and other activities and make sure that YouTube usage doesn't interfere significantly with my other daily routines or activities.
+Also, I should consider setting personal limits on daily or weekly YouTube usage to strike a balance between entertainment and other aspects of life.